 LOW DOWNPAYMENT PROGRAMS

-A program available on some mortgage products, usually fixed-rate mortgages, that helps you buy a home with as little as a 3% down payment.
+A program available on some mortgage products, usually fixed-rate mortgages, that helps you buy a home with a small down payment.